30x/Dev_Setup/README.md

 $ vagrant up
 $ ./ctl-setup
 ```
 These commands will spin up a Kubernetes cluster.
+The default configuraton has one controller node, one etcd node and three worker nodes.
+This configuration can be modified by editing the config.rb file and running `vagrant up`.

-You should also be see the following directory structure:
+You should also see the following directory structure:

 ```
 Dev_Setup